bhirsch70/Ansible_Tower_Workshop/facilitator_tips_rhgovaws.md

 4. Navigate to the EC2 service
    - Generate your own __keypair__ and place the `<keypair>.pem` file into your `~username/.ssh/` directory .This is the ssh key that will enable you to perform post-provisioning ansible tasks on EC2 instances from your laptop to the redhatgov.io AWS account, as well as login to the instances you've created.

-   ## Building AWS instances for students
+## Configuring the workshop lab environment

    1. If you don't already have it, [get yourself setup with git on your laptop](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
    2. git clone [lightbulb](https://github.com/ansible/lightbulb)